tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   ping finance.yahoo.com
   ```

 * Explain the output from the `ping` command.
 Underscore that with every execution of the client-server model, data is transmitted over a network.
 This data is inside **packets**.
 An example of data contained inside packets is user credentials for a website.
-When transmission is successful, the number of packets sent will match the number of packets received.
+When the transmission is successful, the number of packets sent will match the number of packets received.

   ![client_server_ping.png](Images/client_server_ping.png)